Move over pumpkin spice lattes, there’s a new way to get your spice kick in the morning!

 There’s nothing cozier than waking up to a warm bowl of nutty, cinnamon and maple goodness.

-And while I’d happily eat oatmeal every day, I get that not everyone wants a bowl of mush in the morning.
+And while I’d happily eat pumpkin oatmeal every day, I get that not everyone wants a bowl of mush in the morning.

 That’s where this quinoa hot breakfast cereal comes in.